Pandemic-related budget cuts leave travelers with rough roads, outdated airports and fewer transit options

 The state avoided slowdowns in highway work by postponing major equipment purchases, reducing grass mowing and deferring some building repairs, he said.

-In the District, transportation director Jeff Marootian said Mayor Muriel E. Bowser (D) have continued to prioritize infrastructure funding.
+In the District, transportation Director Jeff Marootian said Mayor Muriel E. Bowser (D) has continued to prioritize infrastructure funding.
 The city is on pace to repave more roads this fiscal year than last year, he said.

 “All projects we’ve had planned will continue as scheduled,” Marootian said.
 “We’ve been able to repave roads and rebuild sidewalks because the mayor has made it a priority for us.”